 Kenneth Rouse, Associate Professor, Computer Science, Letourneau University

-Want to share your ideas or do a quick instruction with a video for your online or face-to-face classes.
-Learn how to use a green screen.
+Want to share your ideas or do a quick instruction with a video for your online or face-to-face classes?
+Want to learn how to use a green screen?
 This session covers the basics of green screen, including set-up, lighting, video editing, and basic Camtasia tutorials.
 Join this exciting opportunity to create your very own personalized video.
 Bring your computer and download Camtasia free for 30 days.